 Reasons for Lack of Diversity

 It is obvious that jury diversity is of the utmost importance in the United States.
-When on trial, you are to be judged by a jury of your peers.
+Americans still faith put trust juries.
+When on jury trial, you are to be judged by a jury of your peers.
 Peers should mean a generalizable sample of people from all races, ethnicities, and religions in your jurisdiction.
-Diversity in a jury means diversity in viewpoints, experiences, and beliefs.
+Jury system diversity in a jury means diversity in viewpoints, experiences, and beliefs.
 Though all US citizens have this right, it rarely happens.
 Many times, juries are quite homogenous.
-Even in major cities that are racially, ethnically, and religiously diverse, juries may still lack diversity.
+Even in major cities that are racially, ethnically, and religiously diverse range experience synonym, juries may still lack diversity.
 This problem has become more prominent due to the COVID-19 health crisis facing the United States.
 Since COVID-19 began spreading, these minority groups have been found to be less likely to show up for jury duty due to fears of catching the virus and a higher likelihood to face hardship due to the virus.
 However, COVID-19 is just a single reason as to why so many civil and criminal cases lack diversity in their juries.

 Failure to Enact Guidelines